 - Go for a stroll along Nutibara or between the First and Second Parks of Laureles.

-- Head to a soccer game up at the stadium when Atletico Nacional is playing.
+- Head to a soccer game at the stadium when Atletico Nacional is playing.

 This is Medellin’s downtown core, also known as La Candelaria.
-It is busy, hectic, and slightly dangerous.
-In the daytime, you are generally safe here (though you should always be careful) while at night time it is not recommended to be walking around here.
+It is busy, hectic, and considered slightly dangerous.
+In the daytime, you are generally safe here (though you should always be careful, but that’s true of anywhere in Medellin) while at night time it is not recommended to be walking around here.

 Most tourists do NOT stay in El Centro, but rather just visit for the museums or other interesting things.
 I would also not particularly recommend this neighborhood to stay, but El Centro is becoming more and more interesting every year, and there are a number of pretty cool places actually.
 Dare I say, there are some awesome places that just can’t be found in other parts of the city.